Aḥmad Zaki Yamani

 Islam put in place a clear code for women, which is truly revolutionary when compared with what prevailed in Arabia at the time.
 It also represents a radical departure from philosophical and religious concepts that were widespread in different areas shortly before its advent.
 Hindu Brahman law treats the woman as lacking in competence.
 Hence, she is not allowed to act according to her own free choice.
 Her father's authority over her is transferred to her husband when she gets married.
-Should she become a widow, authority over her is transferred to his sons, or to his close kinsmen.
+Should she become a widow, authority over her is transferred to his sons, or to his close kinsmen1.

 In ancient Greece, women were deprived of education, and subject to man's authority.
 When Plato tried to introduce in his Utopia the principle of equality of man and woman in education, his attempt ended in failure because of the strong criticism this principle received from philosophers and intellectuals.
 Aristotle maintained that, in relation to man, a woman is like a salve with his master, a labourer with a scholar, or a Barbarian with a Greek.
-Justin, the famous Greek orator, said: 'We only marry women so that they would give us legitimate children.'
+Justin, the famous Greek orator, said: 'We only marry women so that they would give us legitimate children.'2

 The least that can be said about the attitude of Judaism to women is that it is hostile.
 The Talmud, for example, advises Jews that it is better for a man to walk behind a lion than behind a woman.
-In Jewish Scriptures it is clearly stated that a woman must be under a man's authority, and he controls her affairs.
+In Jewish Scriptures it is clearly stated that a woman must be under a man's authority, and he controls her affairs3.

 According to some Christians, Christianity adopts the same attitude to women as Judaism.
-Thus a woman is described as necessary evil, natural attraction, inevitable disaster, danger in the home, fatal temptation and evil painted with false colors.
+Thus a woman is described as necessary evil, natural attraction, inevitable disaster, danger in the home, fatal temptation and evil painted with false colours.
 The Italian friar St. Thomas Aquinas says: 'A woman must submit to man because of her physical and natural weakness.
 The man is her master at the beginning and at the end.
-God requires that a woman should remain under man's authority. '
+God requires that a woman should remain under man's authority.4 '

 The Roman code introduced rights for the individual vis-à-vis the state, representing a very significant legal development.
 Yet the woman's status remained for a very long time largely similar to what prevailed in Greece, with the man having full authority over her.
 Like madness, femininity was sufficient to require a legal guardian.

 Some improvement in her status was introduced in the Lower Empire, whereby a woman had the right to choose her guardian.
-It was only under Emperor Tudors Hotorius that she was granted competence over her financial affairs, provided she acted with her husband's consent.
+It was only under Emperor Tudors Hotorius that she was granted competence over her financial affairs, provided she acted with her husband's consent5.

 As already mentioned, Islamic legislation concerning the status of women represents a complete revolution when compared with what prevailed in Arabian society, where the light of the Islamic message first shined, or with the social set up in earlier or contemporary civilizations.
 Islam gave women complete financial independence and legal competence, taking the lead in this regard among all human societies.
 However, we note that there is a contemporary trend to limit and restrict her status in some Muslim societies.